Blood Processing and Storage Equipment Market

 -

-In July 2020, the U.S. Food & Drug Administration (FDA) granted 510(k) clearance to Beckman Coulter, Inc. for its PK7400 Automated Microplate System, a blood banking analyzer.
-With a maximum of 12 tests per sample and a throughput of up to 300 samples per hour, it offered the highest throughput in the industry for a single analyzer in its class.
-The assay menu included ABO blood grouping, Rh type, weak D testing, Rh-Kell phenotyping, syphilis, and CMV qualitative screening.
+In July 2020, the U.S. Food & Drug Administration (FDA) granted 510(k) clearance to Beckman Coulter, Inc. for its PK7400 Automated Microplate System, a high-throughput blood banking analyzer.
+Capable of processing up to 300 samples per hour, it supports tests including ABO blood grouping, Rh type, weak D testing, Rh-Kell phenotyping, syphilis and CMV screening.

 Blood Processing and Storage Equipment Market Segment Analysis